 Living in a Strata

 Strata living is a popular choice in B.C.
-In fact more than one million people live in stratas in B.C.
+In fact more than 1.5 million people live in stratas in B.C.
 Living in strata housing has unique roles and responsibilities; it is not the same as renting an apartment or owning a home which is not part of a strata corporation.

 Strata living requires owners and residents to follow the Strata Property Act, regulations and the strata corporation’s bylaws and rules.

 This legislative framework applies to all strata corporations in British Columbia, including single family homes in bare land strata corporations ("strata subdivisions") as well as duplexes and triplexes if they are strata-titled.

 Strata housing is often referred to as condos or condominiums.
 However, strata housing not only includes apartment-style condominiums but can also include: duplexes, townhouses, fractional vacation properties, even single family homes in bare land strata corporations (“strata subdivisions”).

 There are many different kinds of strata developments including industrial, commercial, residential, bare land or a combination called mixed-use.

 Stratas corporations are self-governed.
 The strata corporation is made up of all the strata owners.
 Strata lot owner responsibilities include approving an annual budget and electing a strata council.
 The strata council may be assisted by a strata property manager or the strata corporation may be self-managed.

 It is up to the strata owners, residents and strata council to ensure compliance with strata legislation, bylaws and rules and use the tools available to resolve any disputes.